 AGP is a dedicated bus slot.
-It operates at 66 MHz and transfers data at a rate up to 106 MB/s.
+It operates at 66 MHz and transfers data at a rate up to 1066 MB/s.
 This allows 3D applications to run more smoothly.
-The 366 mainboards each come with one AGP slot.
-These slots are able to support 1x, 2x and 4x AGP cards.
+The P4X2-A mainboards each come with one AGP slot.
+This slot is able to support 1x, 2x and 4x AGP cards.